 Encourage your child to drink a lot when flying because the air on board is rather dry.

-Keep in mind: Below I will share a handy plane travel packing list with you.
+Keep in mind: Below I will share an awesome handy plane travel mamas packing list so you can pack relaxed!

 What else to bring when flying with kids